google/asylo-site/_docs/reference/runtime.md

 #### `abort`

-In the general case, the runtime cannot guarantee that `abort` will destroy the enclave or terminate the client.
+In the general case, the runtime cannot guarantee that `abort` will destroy the enclave or the client.
 These resources are controlled by the host operating system which must be assumed to behave in an adversarial fashion.
 The runtime is only able to provide for abnormal termination on a best-effort basis.

 The enclave implementation of `abort` will prevent any further calls into the enclave through an enclave entry point, and it will prevent any thread from